Putting the market opportunity at the centre of the team

-We took a robust and real approach to working together, underpinned with particular attention to Lencioni’s ‘5 Dysfunctions of a Team’ model (Trust, Conflict, Commitment, Accountability, Results), building the foundations that need to be in place for high performance.
-Rather than dealing in hypotheticals or ideals, the content of discussion was always the current reality of their business.
+We weaved in key elements of Systemic Team Coaching principles (commission, clarity, co-creation, connection, co-learning) to ensure a robust and real approach to working together was in place.
+And underpinning this with particular attention to Lencioni’s ‘5 Dysfunctions of a Team’ model (trust; conflict; commitment; accountability; results) - building the foundations of climate that need to be in place for high performance.
+The content of the discussion was always the current reality of their business rather than dealing with hypotheticals or ideals.

-The most significant outcome overall was the team hit their business targets.
-They were after all a leadership team, all very bright and capable with ambitious goals and something to prove.
-Early on in our work they committed to an overarching revenue and profitability target which was stretching but plausible, but which they didn’t yet quite know how to achieve.
-This was not just a shared goal, but a cohering ethos to connect them early on to each other and the work they could only do together as a team, and as people who cared (deeply) about each other, both their individual and collective performance.
+With an effective team equipped with the skills to lead in a changing environment they were able to hit their business targets.
+Early on in our work, they committed to an overarching revenue and profitability target which was stretching but plausible – but which they didn’t yet quite know how to achieve.
+This was not just a shared goal, but a cohering ethos to connect them early on to each other and the work they could only do together as a team.